kids-first/kf-cbioportal-etl/README.md

 It helps simplify the process to integrate better into the downstream tools.
 This is the file that goes in as the `-t` arg in all the data collating tools
 #### - Sequencing center info resource file
-This is a simple file this BS IDs and sequencing center IDs and locations.
+DEPRECATED and will be removed from future releases This is a simple file this BS IDs and sequencing center IDs and locations.
 It is necessary to patch in a required field for the fusion data
 #### - Data gene matrix - *OPTIONAL*